BradSain/foundersdrone/README.md

 ## What is this?

-Founders drone is a repo of images of founders or future founders taken by a 'drone'.
+Founders drone is a repo of images of founders and future founders taken by a 'drone'.

 ## Why are we doing this?